THE CAMRA MEMBERS’ WEEKEND, AGM & CONFERENCE 2021

 BREWERY TRIPS AND OPEN DAYS

 We’ll be organising a number of coach trips to breweries to take a tour and try the beer.
-Tickets will go on sale via the CAMRA AGM website closer to the time.
+Tickets will go on sale via the CAMRA website closer to the time.

 Additionally we anticipate a number of breweries easily reached by public transport will be holding tap room sessions in their breweries over the Members’ Weekend.
 These will be publicised nearer the time.

 Our Members’ Bar will be in the City Hall Ballroom and is exclusively for CAMRA members.
 It is like a small beer festival and will showcase local brewers along with a modest selection of real cider.
 It will be a great place to meet up with others attending the Members’ Weekend or to relax after the conference.